-2.26 The provision of a greater number of affordable dwellings is a key priority for the Council.
+2.24 The provision of a greater number of affordable dwellings is a key priority for the Council.
 The adopted Core Strategy introduced new requirements in relation to affordable housing provision in order to try and increase supply and sets a target of 45% on schemes of 10 or more, where it is viable to do so.
 The most up to date evidence shows that there is a continued need for affordable homes in North Norfolk and it will be necessary to provide approximately 2,000 affordable dwellings by 2036.
 Anticipated through the emerging Local Plan, the table below shows an indication of numbers and the mix of affordable homes.

-Size of Scheme (Dwellings) % Affordable Homes Required Required Market Housing Mix Required Affordable Housing Mix Number of Serviced Self-Build Plots Specialist Elderly / Care Provision Affordable Zone 1 Affordable Zone 2 0-5 No requirement No requirement No requirement No requirement No requirement No requirement 6-25 At least 15%.
-Option of financial contribution on schemes of 6-10 dwellings At least 35%.
-Option of financial contribution on schemes of 6-10 dwellings Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented No requirement No requirement 26-150 At least 15% on site provision At least 35% on site provision Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented At least one plot or 2% of total number of units proposed, whichever is the greater No requirement 151-300 (plus each additional 150 dwellings).
-At least 15% on site provision At least 35% on site provision Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented At least one plot or 2% of total number of units proposed whichever, is the greater Minimum 80 bed spaces and further 40 bed spaces for each additional 150 dwellings thereafter
+Size of Scheme (Dwellings / hectares) 0-5dwellings or % Affordable I Required of w minimum sho provided as Fi Affordable Zone 1 (4) hich a uld be Required Market Housing Mix Required Affordable Housing Mix (1) Number of Serviced Self-Build Plots.
+(2) Specialist Elderly / Care Provision.
+(3) sites smaller than 0.2 hectares No requirement No requirement No requirement No requirement No requirement No requirement 6-25 or sites larger than 0.2 hectares.
+(5) At least 15% on site provision.
+Option of financial contribution on schemes of 6-10 dwellings At least 35% on site provision.
+Option of financial contribution on schemes of 6-10 dwellings Not less than 50% two or Not more than 25% of the affordable homes as First Homes No requirement No requirement 26-150 or sites larger than x hectares.
+At least 15% on site At least 35% on site three bedroom properties in a mix comprising approx. 20% two with the remainder Rented in a mix At least No requirement 151 dwelling and above. provision of affordable homes delivered via.
+Developer contribution. provision of affordable homes delivered via.
+Developer contribution. bed and 80% three bed comprising one, two and three- bed with the majority two-bed.
+(6) one plot or 2% of total number of units, whichever is greater Minimum 60 units and further 40 units for each additional 250 dwellings thereafter.